Cosmic-Bee/meshtastic-discord-bidirectional-communicator/README.md

 - !subscribe: Adds the user to the subscription of emergency state notifications
 - !unsubscribe: Removes the user from the subscription of emergency state notifications
 - !discord [message]: Sends message to discord channel setup

+Note: the discord bot also allows messages in the chosen channel to be sent to the end Meshtastic nodes.
+The fine-tuned Gemma 4 used here additionally ensures that the messages are kept short so they can be sent over Meshtastic without issue.

+## Additional areas of interest

+### Lemonade

+This repo uses [Lemonade](https://lemonade-server.ai/) by AMD.
+It makes the process of getting started simple as you don't need to worry about setup outside of pulling down the model and running it.
+It's also helpful that you can go into chat mode and test the different models allowing you to get a feel for which one would work best for your use case.

+### Purpose

+I built this software as my children are going away for sleep away camp in an area with little to no WiFi coverage.
+I wanted to be able to provide a useful service they could count on while camping and hiking and also provide a means to communicate if anything happened off-grid.
+Meshtastic makes it easy to use LoRa for the purpose of communication and this software makes it easy to provide useful data and communication means even when a state away and with little connectivity.